 Paragraph on Raksha Bandhan in 250 Words

-Raksha Bandhan is a festival of Hindus which is celebrated to show love and unity.
-This festival is celebrated in the Sawan month as per the lunar calendar, and on the full moon day; therefore, it is also called Rakhi Purnima.
+Raksha Bandhan is a festival which is celebrated to show love and unity.
+This festival is celebrated in the Sawan month as per the lunar calendar and on the full moon day; therefore, it is also called Rakhi Purnima.
 On this auspicious day, brothers promise to safeguard their sisters from all evils.
 Even cousins and brothers who promise to look after their sisters by heart can say it out loud.
-The sisters worship their brothers and then tie a thread or Rakhi around their wrists to strengthen the promise, receiving a gift from their brothers in exchange.
-The Rakhi was celebrated between husbands and wives in ancient times, which has now extended to brothers and sisters.
+The sisters worship their brothers and then tie a thread or Rakhi around their wrists to strengthen the promise and receive a gift from their brothers in exchange.
+Rakhi was celebrated between husbands and wives in ancient times, which has now extended to brothers and sisters.
 It started with Sachi, wife of Lord Indra, who tied Rakhi to her husband to protect him from the evil king Bali.
 So all the wives used to tie the Rakhi on this auspicious day to their husbands.
 But, later on, this festival began to be celebrated between brothers and sisters to maintain unity and love.
 During the British Raj, Rabindranath Tagore also took the help of Rakhi to stop the partition of Bengal and promote friendship and unity.
 This festival is celebrated by the Hindus and the people of different communities in India.
-People of Nepal, UAE, Mauritius, etc. also celebrate this festival with a lot of dedication and respect.
+People of Nepal, UAE, Mauritius, etc., also celebrate this festival with a lot of dedication and respect.
 Depending on the region, this festival has been named differently.
 It is called Avani Avatar in South India and also called Kajari Purnima in some areas.